elkayem/GarageDoorMonitor/README.md

 # Special Instructions for Compiling and Flashing Firmware Using Arduino IDE
 1. Configure Arduino IDE
-  1. Install Arduino IDE 1.8.1 (or later) from arduino.cc
+  1. Install Arduino IDE 1.8.7 (or later) from arduino.cc
   2. Open File>Preferences, and enter the following URL into "Additional Board Manager URLs": http://arduino.esp8266.com/stable/package_esp8266com_index.json
+  3. Open Tools>Board>Board Manager and install the esp8266 boards.
+I am currently using v2.4.2, but later versions should also work.
-  3. In the Tools menu, configure Board: NodeMCU 1.0 (ESP-12E Module), CPU Frequency: 80 MHz, Upload Speed: 115200.
+  4. In the Tools menu, configure Board: NodeMCU 1.0 (ESP-12E Module), CPU Frequency: 80 MHz, Upload Speed: 115200.
 2. (Optional) If logging is desired, uncomment #define ADAFRUIT_IO and
-3. Install the following libraries: NTPClient, ESP8266WiFi, WiFi, WiFiManager, Time, Timezone, ArduinoJson, and Adafruit_MQTT, Adafruit_GFX, and Adafruit_SSID1306.
-Most of these libraries are added through the Library Manager (Sketch > Include Library > Manage Libraries).
-The only exception is Timezone, which must be manually installed from https://github.com/JChristensen/Timezone.
+3. Install the following libraries.
+I have indicated which versions I am currently using, though in most cases later versions should work: NTPClient (3.1.0), WiFi (1.2.7), WiFiManager (0.14.0), Time (1.5.0), Timezone (1.2.2), ArduinoJson (5.13.3, **Note:** as of 11/20/2018, later versions of ArduinoJson do not work with this code), Adafruit_MQTT (0.20.3), Adafruit_GFX (1.2.9), and Adafruit_SSD1306 (1.2.8).
+All of these libraries are added through the Library Manager (Sketch > Include Library > Manage Libraries).
 4. If not using an OLED display, you can commant out the line #define OLED_DISPLAY in the sketch.
 Otherwise, make sure the libraries Adafruit_GFX and Adafruit_SSD1306 are installed.
-In the file Adafruit_SSD1306.h (found in the folder Arduino\libraries\Adafruit_SSD1306, where
-"Arduino" is your top level Arduino directory), uncomment the line #define SSD1306_128_64, and comment out all other displays. **Important Note:** If you don't do the above step, the library will assume you are using a 32-pixel display and the displayed text will not fit on the screen.
 5. Connect the NodeMCU board to your computer using a micro USB cable, and set Tools>Port to the new port that appears.
 Your computer should automatically install the driver, but if it does not, you may need to manually download and install the CP2102 driver from http://www.silabs.com/products/mcu/pages/usbtouartbridgevcpdrivers.aspx.
 6. Press the Upload button to compile the sketch and upload to the NodeMCU.
 The most common reason for failing to compile are an selecting the wrong board or not installing all the required libraries.